raspy135/Qun-mk2/README.md

 Button | Function
 ------------ | -------------
-2 in SEQ CFG submode | Long press for 2nd pattern
+2 in SEQ CFG sub-mode | Long press for 2nd pattern
-3 in SEQ CFG submode | Long press for 3rd pattern
+3 in SEQ CFG sub-mode | Long press for 3rd pattern
-SEQ PLAY + B[1-8] (Primary pattern) + B[1-8] (2nd pattern) in any submode | This is a shortcut to select parallel pattern select.
+SEQ PLAY + B[1-8] (Primary pattern) + B[1-8] (2nd pattern) in any sub-mode | This is a shortcut to select parallel pattern select.
 If you press another button while you keep pressing the primary pattern button, then it will be for the 3rd pattern(If you release the primary pattern button, it will become **Pattern chaining**).
 Assign the same pattern one more time to erase the assignment.
 Only normal parallel pattern ("R0") can be selected.

 The status is shown like this: